Jesperkemist/documentation-test-v1/docs/reference_data.md

     * example: "10.1016/j.solener.2020.06.034"

 ???+ "sample_id"
-    ID in the original data source (for traceability)
+    ID of the device in the original data source (for traceability)

     * type: str
-    * example: device_a
+    * example: "device_a"

 ???+ "data_entered_by_author"
-    TRUE if the data is is formatted by the one make the device or by one the study's co-authors
+    TRUE if the data is formatted by the one making the device or by one the study's co-authors

     * type: boolean
     * options: TRUE, FALSE

+???+ "name_of_person_entering_the_data"
+    Name of the  person providing the data.
+For traceability-

+    * type: str
+    * example: "T. Jesper Jacobsson"

 ???+ "free_text_comment"
     Any additional description not captured by any other field.

     * type: str
     * example: "This is the control device"

+??? "part_of_initial_dataset"
+    TRUE if the data is part of the first initial data hunt. <br/>
+    Primary relevant during project development

+    * type: boolean
+    * options: TRUE, FALSE

+### Derived data
+Useful quantities that automatically can be derived from other data

 !!! tip "Tip : The following data can be populated automatically based on the DOI number and Crossref"